ericksonvo/School_District_Analysis/README.md

 # School_District_Analysis
-Will use anaconda and jupiter software to analyze data
+Will use anaconda and jupyter software to analyze data